ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/index.md

 # HPC Resources

 The YCRC maintains and supports a number of high performance computing systems for the Yale research community.
 To download a Word document that describes our facilities, equipment, and other resources for HPC and research computing, click [here](https://research.computing.yale.edu/sites/default/files/files/Facilities%20and%20Equipment%20Document-2020-02-27.docx).
+Our high performance computing systems are named after [notable members of the Yale community](https://research.computing.yale.edu/about/hpc-resources).

 ## Compute